-The winner was announced at the National Association of Student Personnel Administrators’ Strategies Conference, January 18–20, 2018, in Portland, Oregon (www.naspa.org/events/2018scaod).
-This conference provides student affairs practitioners with the knowledge and skills to effectively address collegiate alcohol and drug abuse prevention through comprehensive and integrative approaches.
+The winner will be announced at the National Association of Student Personnel Administrators’ Strategies Conference, scheduled for January 17–19, 2019, in Washington, DC (www.naspa.org/events/2019strategies).
+This conference provides student affairs practitioners with the knowledge and skills to effectively address collegiate alcohol and drug abuse prevention through comprehensive and integrated approaches.

-The Contest begins on October 2, 2017, and ends on November 10, 2017 (referred to as the Entry Period throughout the rest of these rules).
-Entries must be received within the Entry Period to be eligible.
-Any entries received outside of these dates will be disqualified.
+The Contest begins on September 17, 2018, and ends on November 9, 2018 (referred to as the Entry Period throughout the rest of these rules).
+Entries must be submitted within the Entry Period to be eligible.
+Any entry received outside of these dates will be disqualified.

 During the Entry Period, visit www.campusdrugprevention.gov/psacontest and click on the “Submit My Entry” button.
 This will direct you to a brief form to complete and a place to upload your video link.
 To submit your video, you need to upload it to your own YouTube, Vimeo, or Daily Motion account first, and then provide a link to your video in your online entry form.
 Note: Only one entry per college or university is allowed, and entrant’s e-mail address must end in .edu.

-By submitting your video PSA (Submission) and agreeing to the Contest’s terms, you agree that your Submission is an eligible entry (see next section) and conforms to the Content Restrictions defined below.
+By submitting your video PSA (Entry), you agree that your Entry is eligible (see next section) and conforms to the Content Restrictions defined below.
 Submitting your Entry also implies consent to the Contest’s sponsors to use the Entry as appropriate, regardless of its selection as the Contest’s winner.
-The Contest’s sponsors, in their sole discretion, may remove your Submission and disqualify you from the Contest if they believe your Submission fails to conform to these Official Rules and the Content Restrictions.
+The Contest’s sponsors, in their sole discretion, may disqualify your Entry from the Contest if they believe it fails to conform to these Official Rules.